Zax-ZX81/sha-match/README.md

 I used only standard _C_ functions for all the programs.
 Both __sfind__ and __scheck__ use popen() to get SHA256SUMs - from `sha256sum` in _Linux_ and `certutil` in _Windows_.
 All the programs build in _GNU/Linux_ and _Windows_ (with _MinGW_), and would probably on _Mac_ too, but that's untested.
 The output in _Linux_ is coloured; in _Windows_ it's black and white.

+I haven't compiled _Windows_ versions for over a year - who knows if they still work.  __sdup__ and __supdate__ have been added since then, so they'll probably fail somehow.

-__sfind__ uses _dirent.h_ to mimic the _GNU/Linux_ `find` command, building a list of files/directories in the current directory to generate checksums for.
+__sfind__ and others use _dirent.h_ to mimic the _GNU/Linux_ `find` command, building a list of files/directories in the current directory to generate checksums for.

 ### Bugs
 I'm not a natural coder.
 My debugging strategy mainly consists of putting in heaps of _printf_ statements everywhere to try to figure out what the hell is going wrong.
-Crashes in these programs now seem to be related to trying to close a file that isn't open or due to my misunderstanding the correct use of _malloc_.  __sfind__ sends filenames to `sha256sum` enclosed in double quotes to account for spaces and other non-standard characters, but that sometimes fails - with \` (backtick) for example.
-The internal sort routine in __smatch__ fails with searchlists of more than about 13000 lines.
-I've no idea why.
+Crashes in these programs now seem to be related to trying to close a file that isn't open or due to my misunderstanding the correct use of _malloc_ or _free_.  __sfind__ sends filenames to `sha256sum` enclosed in double quotes to account for spaces and other non-standard characters, but that sometimes fails - with \` (backtick) for example.

 ### Copyleft
 If you want to steal this, I'll meet you in the carpark.